In The Slip preview

 We both know that, too.

 The kid’s made a mistake, sure enough, and now he’s dealing with a Company operative.
 Sweat’s beading on his pretty, pale invit skin, and his chest, for all its genetic superiority, is rising and falling in short bursts, his lungs struggling to fill.
-Pressure’s getting to him.
+Pressure’s getting to him, right enough.

 He tries to jump.

-“That’s what they all say,” I tell him as I cuff him, fixing the bar in place that stops him from reaching the knock-off Holo on his wrist.
-“You ready to sign?”
+“That’s what they all say,” I tell him as I cuff him, fixing the bar in place to stop him reaching his wrist.
+“You ready to consent?”

 Kid makes some kind of noise, which is good enough for me.
-Leastways, when I get the TnCs up from my Holo he gives it a good go at reading ’em.
-Lasts about five minutes before he accepts.
-He’s got no choice, but I gotta say I’m impressed he has a go at understanding ’em, ’specially given the state of him.
-Can’t send him back to the One True unless he’s processed right, which means until he signs he’s stuck in the past, the weight of time on him; leastways ’til the pressure pops him.
+Leastways, when I get the TnCs up from my Holo, he gives a good go at reading them.
+Lasts about five minutes before he consents.
+He’s got no choice, but I gotta say I’m impressed he has a go at understanding them, especially given the state of him.
+Can’t send him back to the One True unless he’s processed right, which means until he gives his agreement he’s stuck in the past, the weight of time on him. ’til the pressure pops him, anyways.

 Admin done, I open the slip, ready to send him back futuretimewise for processing.

-“It wouldn’t have worked,” I say, once I get confirmation from the Company that they’re ready for him.
+“It wouldn’t have worked,” I tell him, once the Company confirms they’re ready for him.
 “Diox is one of the biggest patents they got.
 Why’d you bother, anyways?
 You got money, right?”

-“Listen, brother,” the kid gasps, looking at me all soulful, eyes starting to bruise, as if I’m supposed to be shocked or angry or moved or something.
+“Listen, brother,” the kid gasps, looking at me all soulful, eyes bruising, as if I’m supposed to be moved or something.
 “I forgive you.
 You don’t know any better.
 You’re just a cog in the machine.”

 “Sure, kid.”
 I haul him up, shove him back into the future.
 “Ain’t we all?”

-That’s the other thing about traveling in the slip.
+That’s the thing about the slip.
 You learn pretty quick that nothing anyone does matters anyways.